cnguyen-uk/An-Introduction-to-VBA/README.md

 ### Names

-Identifiers should be written in lowercase, *PascalCase*, or *camelCase*.
-In particular, single-word identifiers should be written in lowercase; parameter names should use camelCase; and all other identifiers should use PascalCase.
+Single-word identifiers should be written in lowercase; parameter names should use *camelCase*; and all other identifiers should use *PascalCase*.

 Some IDEs, such as the one built into Excel, will automatically generate code.
 Names resulting from this do not need to be changed to fit into PascalCase or camelCase.